 Create a catalog using quick create

-This catalog creation method always uses the Citrix-managed subscription.
+This catalog creation method always uses a Citrix-managed subscription.

 - Sign in to Citrix Cloud.